quixio/quix-docs/docs/connect/kafka-to-aws-config.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Config using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Config

-AWS Config is a powerful service offered by Amazon Web Services that allows users to continuously monitor and assess the configurations of their AWS resources.
-With AWS Config, users can track changes to their resource configurations in real-time, identify potential security vulnerabilities, and ensure compliance with organizational policies.
-This technology provides valuable insights into the current state of an organization's AWS environment, enabling users to make informed decisions and maintain control over their cloud infrastructure.
+AWS Config is a powerful tool that allows users to assess, audit, and evaluate the configurations of their AWS resources.
+With AWS Config, users can track changes to configurations, maintain compliance with internal policies, and identify security vulnerabilities.
+This technology provides users with a detailed view of their AWS environment, enabling them to make informed decisions and ensure their infrastructure remains secure and optimized.
+AWS Config offers a comprehensive set of features and capabilities that can help streamline operations and enhance overall efficiency.

 ## Integrations